openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 To use per-subset image description files instead of `image_ids_and_rotation.csv`, place them in the `annotations` subdirectory.

-### Speeding up bounding box loading
+### Creating an image metadata file

 To load bounding box annotations,
 Datumaro needs to know the sizes of the corresponding images.
-By default, it will determine these sizes by loading each image from disk, which will make the loading process slow.
+By default, it will determine these sizes by loading each image from disk, which requires the images to be present and makes the loading process slow.

-You can speed up this process
-by extracting the image size information in advance and recording it in an `images.meta` file.
+If you want to load the bounding box annotations on a machine where the images are not available, or just to speed up the dataset loading process, you can extract the image size information in advance and record it in an image metadata file.
-This file must be located in the `annotations` directory, and must contain one line per image, with the following structure:
+This file must be placed at `annotations/images.meta`, and must contain one line per image, with the following structure:

 ```